 The global Ambulatory Services Market is expected to grow at a CAGR of 6.1% in the upcoming period.
-This could be credited to an ever-increasing preference for OPD (out patient department).
+This could be credited to an ever-increasing preference for OPD (out-patient department).
 Moreover, outpatient care does prove to be cost-effective.
 On an additional note, governments across the globe have been taking initiatives to lend monetary support to ambulatory healthcare facilities.

-On the similar grounds, NHS did introduce reforms in Feb 2016; which paved the way for providing extra funding to the general physicians so as to simplify the formalities related to emergency and casualty departments.
-This has bolstered prospects of PHP (Primary Healthcare Properties).
+On similar grounds, NHS did introduce reforms in Feb 2016; which paved the way for providing extra funding to the general physicians so as to simplify the formalities related to emergency and casualty departments.
+This has bolstered the prospects of PHP (Primary Healthcare Properties).

 The ambulatory services market is segmented by type and geography.
-By type, the segmentation goes like primary care offices, emergency departments, surgical specialty (ophthalmology, orthopedics, gastroenterology, pain managements/spinal injections, plastic surgery, and others), and medical specialty.
-By geography, the market spans North America (Canada, U.S.), Europe (Belgium, The Netherlands, Switzerland, Italy, Spain, France, Germany, and UK), Asia Pacific (South Korea, Thailand, Australia, India, China, and Japan), LATAM (Columbia, Mexico, and Brazil), and MEA (South Africa, Saudi Arabia, and UAE).
+By type, the segmentation goes like primary care offices, emergency departments, surgical specialty (ophthalmology, orthopedics, gastroenterology, pain management/spinal injections, plastic surgery, and others), and medical specialty.
+By geography, the market spans North America (Canada, U.S.), Europe (Belgium, The Netherlands, Switzerland, Italy, Spain, France, Germany, and the UK), Asia Pacific (South Korea, Thailand, Australia, India, China, and Japan), LATAM (Columbia, Mexico, and Brazil), and MEA (South Africa, Saudi Arabia, and UAE).

 The business strategies adopted by players include new product launches, mergers and acquisitions, and geographic expansion.
-For instance – at the beginning of the year 2015, Indian government did announce its plan of increasing healthcare spending to 2.5% of GDP.
+For instance – at the beginning of the year 2015, the Indian government did announce its plan of increasing healthcare spending to 2.5% of GDP.
 “Aayushmaan” yojana is a part and parcel of this initiative.

 North America rules the market due to excessive attention being paid to healthcare by the government of the U.S. Europe comes in second.
 This could be attributed to Denmark and Belgium being healthcare capitals.
-Asia Pacific is expected to grow at the fastest pace due to above-mentioned measures taken by Indian government.
+The Asia Pacific is expected to grow at the fastest pace due to the above-mentioned measures taken by the Indian government.

 The players contributing to the ambulatory services market include Medical Facilities Corporation; Aspen Healthcare; Terveystalo; and IntegraMed America, Inc. In Jan 2017, AmSurg Corp. and Envision Healthcare together acquired “Emergency Professional Services, PC”.
 This acquisition is inclusive of a neonatal group, a radiology group, an emergency medical group, and two anesthesia groups.